yuyizhong/mama-yogis/README.md

  - Issue fund during the page development:
    - I originally used 3 identical forms for 3 studio yogo classes booking.
 All the lables are the same besides the options of the time are different for each class.
  - Fix:
-   - I simplify the forms into 1.
+   - I merged the forms into 1.
 As without using JavaScript, I wont be able to provide the relevant time options based on the yoga class selected.
-I then only add one more radio choice for users to select the yoga class and then put all the time slots in the select drop down list, with class name next to each time slot.
+I add the radio choice for users to select the yoga class and then put all the time slots in the select drop down list, with class name next to each time slot.

 ### Lighthouse Testing
 - Test on desktop